NativeScript/plugins/packages/camera/README.md

 <string>enter your photo library permission request text here</string>
 ```

-2. Request for the permissions
+2. Prompt the user for permissions

+To prompt the user to grant or deny your app access to their camera and photo gallery, call the `requestPermissions()` method.

 ```TypeScript
 import { requestPermissions } from '@nativescript/camera';